zephyrproject-rtos/zephyr/doc/kernel_v2/synchronization/alerts.rst

 An alert is defined using a variable of type :c:type:`struct k_alert`.
 It must then be initialized by calling :cpp:func:`k_alert_init()`.

 The following code defines and initializes an alert.
+The alert allows up to 10 unreceived alert signals to pend before it begins to ignore new pending alerts.

 .. code-block:: c